rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

 Shared Memory.
 Furthermore, pay close attention to the average latency; it is constant no matter the data size!

-ZeroCopy should be your default option if communication over shared memory is available.

 We can further reduce the latency by preallocating a buffer to store fragmented samples.
 This will save us time by not dynamically allocating space for fragments of incomming samples.
 We can enable this option on *Perftest* with the